 There are three main types of wax to choose from for candle making and this usually depends on the type of candle you are going to make and whether you want your wax to be natural.

 - Beeswax—beeswax is 100% natural and also available in sheets.
-This wax is slightly golden in color and has a faint honey scent.
+This wax is slightly golden in colour and has a faint honey scent.
 Like soy wax, beeswax also often has a less powerful scent throw than paraffin, but many candle makers opt for a more delicate fragrance to complement beeswax's natural honey aroma.

 The type of wax you use will also determine how long your candle needs to cure.
 Curing is the chemical process that takes place as the wax and fragrance oil bind and bond into one another, and the exact amount of time it takes will depend on the type of wax, as well as the fragrance oil used.
 As a rough guide: